jalexvig/jalexvig.github.io/_posts/2015-12-02-cnn-backwork.md

 # results

+The minimum correct classification probability was set to 0.999.
+The `reference_cost_coeff` and `batch_cost_coeff` were each set to 1/2. `layer_cost_coeffs` were intialized in the log-space, for each non-softmax layer, to `[1e-5, 1e-4, 1e-3, 1e-2]`.
+The penalty at the softmax layer (for misclassification) was set to `10`.

-Here are eight input images that were put through this process for each of the 10 labels.
+Here are eight input images, with probabilities of correct classification, that were put through this process for each of the 10 labels.

 ![Generated misclassified]({{ site.url }}/images/misclass.png)